Overbooked Flight Compensation

 To claim compensation from the airline, you need to:

 1. Complete our form.
-Just provide basic information about your flight and what happened.
+You will need to provide your flight details and flight information, along with a description of what happened.

 2. Let us handle your case.
 We’ll carefully review your case and handle communications with the airline.
 You only pay a fee if we successfully secure your compensation.